-When you are considering buying a home in San Diego, one very important topic that you shouldn't be too shy to ask about is: How does a buyer's agent get paid?
+When you're considering buying a home in San Diego, one very important topic that you shouldn't be too shy to ask about is: How does a buyer's agent get paid?

 You and I will talk about it when we meet for our Buyer Strategy Session, and we will find an option that feels fair to you and to me.